stcox/gke-wordpress/README.md

   * The NGINX container has multiple handy configurations for multi-site and caching, all easily deployed using `ConfigMap` objects.

 * **Cloud SQL**
-  * The WordPress pods all interface with one [Google Cloud SQL](https://cloud.google.com/sql/) database server.
+  * The WordPress pods all interface with one [Google Cloud SQL](https://cloud.google.com/sql/) instance.
 This is so anyone can start off with a full-fledged web farm and bring up any number of websites using a single Cloud SQL server instance and a separate database for each site.

 * **Redis**
   * To reduce hits to the DB, the WP image is built with the `redis` PHP extension and includes a Redis `Deployment`.
 WP must be configured to use Redis upon initializing a new WP site by installing and configuring the WP [Redis Object Cache](https://wordpress.org/plugins/redis-cache/ "Redis Object Cache plugin for WordPress") plugin.